MykalMachon/mykal.codes/src/posts/improving-anchor-links.md

 When someone navigates to that URL, it will scroll to the position of the corresponding HTML element on the page.

-I'm sure you've seen these used in a table of contents for a large blog post, or to jump to a specific section on a restaurants menu page. **This post is going to summarize some of the cool things you can do with those id based links.** I use them in [my coffee post](/posts/coffee-setup) for a table of contents.
+I'm sure you've seen these used in a table of contents for an extensive blog post, or to jump to a specific section on a restaurant's menu page.  **This post is going to summarize some of the cool things you can do with those anchor links.** I use them in [my coffee post](/posts/coffee-setup) for a table of contents.

 ### Alternate names

 these anchor links go by a bunch of other names as well, you may know them as:

-- ID based links
+- ID-based links
 - Tagged links
 - Jump links
 - Inline links